F33RNI/GPS-to-Serial/README.md

 Packet structure:
 - byte 0-3: latitude bytes in big-endian order (-90000000 to 90000000)
 - byte 4-7: longitude bytes in big-endian order (-180000000 to 180000000)
-- byte 8: XOR chech-sum of 0-7 bytes
+- byte 8: XOR check-sum of 0-7 bytes
 - byte 9: 0xEE
 - byte 10: 0xEF